 The LEADS curriculum is designed to teach students how to improve patients' opportunities and choices and to empower them to act on their patients' behalf through persuasive writing, working with the media, and legislative advocacy.
 The LEADS program does this through leadership and advocacy skills development and by providing guidance and mentorship through your Mentored Scholarly Activity (

-Recent Student Internship Projects:
+Sample of Past Student Internship Projects:

 Bell Policy Center: conduct over twenty interviews across the state to better understand peoples’ attitudes toward fiscal issues.
 Rocky Mountain Youth Clinics: Health outcomes in a pediatric population with insurance churn at a safety net provider.
 Colorado Physicians Insurance Company (COPIC): Diagnostic errors resulting in patient harm: identification, assessment, and prevention.
 Colorado Coalition for the Medically Underserved: Aurora Health Access Taskforce.
 Denver Public School Based Clinics Pregnancy Prevention Program: Texting Programs in Pregnancy Prevention Education.
 Colorado Coalition for the Medically Underserved: Barriers to Primary Care Access and Emergency Department Utilization: Implications for Healthcare Reform on a National and Community Level.
 Metro community Provider Network (MCPN): Documenting best practices of clinical workflow in the management of chronic diabetes: What Variables affect HbA1c as a measure of clinical outcomes in a community clinic.
 LEADS Harm Reduction Action Center (HRAC): Factors related to quality healthcare services among active injection drug users in Denver, CO.
 Autism Society of Colorado (ASC): Identify and disseminate best practices for the interaction between first responders and people with autism.
 Lowry Family Health Center and Colorado Asian Health Education and Promotion (CAHEP): Student/refugee Health Education Collaborative.
 The Center: GLBT Provider Database.